State Taxes

 Learn more about Utah Nonresident Military Spouse Income

-Utah Combat-Related Death Tax Credit: Those filing taxes on behalf of a Service member who dies as a result of service in a combat zone may be eligible for a tax credit for the taxes owed in the year of the Service member’s death.
+Utah Combat-Related Death Tax Credit: Those filing taxes on behalf of a Service member who died as a result of service in a combat zone may be eligible for a tax credit for the taxes owed in the year of the Service member’s death.
+Burial Flag

 Who is eligible for the Utah Combat-Related Death Tax Credit?
 To qualify for the credit, all the following conditions must be met: